What next?

 To help you understand where you might end up, our series of examples - show what kind of living standard different people could have in retirement depending on their salaries, household and savings.

-And to help you start to plan for the lifestyle you want, here are three ways to get more information about your own pensions savings and how to manage them.
+And to help you start to plan for the lifestyle you want, here are five ways to get more information about your own pensions savings and how to manage them.

 There are a number of benefits you may be entitled to through your working life as well as in retirement.
 As well as your State Pension you could be eligible to claim extra money to help with living costs, like the winter fuel allowance, free transport passes and other housing or health care benefits.